chef/chef-web-docs/content/policyfile.md

 ### Safer Workflows

 Policyfile encourages safer workflows by making it easier to publish development versions of cookbooks to the Chef Infra Server without the risk of mutating the production versions and without requiring a complicated versioning scheme to work around cookbook mutability issues.
 Roles are mutable and those changes are applied only to the nodes specified by the policy.
-Policyfile does not require any changes to your normal workflows.
+Policyfile doesn't require any changes to your normal workflows.
 Use the same repositories you are already using, the same cookbooks, and workflows.
 Policyfile will prevent an updated cookbook or role from being applied immediately to all machines.

 ### Code Visibility